-- the other student in the Examination Hall. - 2.
-Disclosing identity by writing any words or by making any peculiar marks or by writing USN on the pages other than the facing sheet in the answer scripts while answering. - 3.
-Possession of Electronic devises like mobile, Programmable Calculator, Pen-drive and any other electronic devises / storage devises in the examination hall. - 4.
-Communicating with any student or other person inside or outside the examination hall in order to obtain assistance or aid in the writing of answers in the examination. - 5.
-Having any written matter on a scribbling pad, Calculator, Palm, Hand, Leg, hand kerchiefs, Clothes, Socks, Instrument Box, Identity Card, Hall Ticket, Scales etc..) - 6.
-Destroying any evidence of Malpractice, tearing or mutilating the answer script or running away along with the answer script from the examination hall or premises. - II.
-1. Copying from the material or matter or answer of another student or similar aid or assistance, is rendered to another student within the Examination Hall. - 2.
-Receiving material for copying from outside or inside the examination hall. - 3.
-Bringing into the examination hall or being found in possession of portions of a book, manuscript, or such other material or matter to be brought into the examination hall. - 4.
-Copying or obtaining assistance from any material or matter referred to in reasons for the same shall be recorded.
+Possession of Electronic devises like mobile, Programmable Calculator, Pen-drive and any other electronic devises / storage devises in the examination hall.
+Communicating with any student or other person inside or outside the examination hall in order to obtain assistance or aid in the writing of answers in the examination.
+Having any written matter on a scribbling pad, Calculator, Palm, Hand, Leg, hand kerchiefs, Clothes, 3.

-- 1. Fine not less than Rs.5000/- - 2.
-Denial of the benefit of the performance of that Particular Paper in which the student is booked under Malpractice. - 3.
 Debarring the student from appearing for that particular subject in which the student is booked under Malpractice up to three more subsequent examinations.

-The MPEC shall recommend any of the following punishments based on the severity of the case and the reasons for the same shall be recorded.
+Socks, Instrument Box, Identity Card, Hall Ticket, Scales etc.,) Destroying any evidence of Malpractice, tearing or mutilating the answer script or running away along with the answer script from the examination hall or premises.
+Copying from the material or matter The MPEC shall recommend any of the II. or answer of another student or similar aid or assistance, is rendered to another student within the Examination Hall.
+Receiving material for copying from outside or inside the examination hall.
+Bringing into the examination hall or being found in possession of portions following punishments based on the severity of the case and the reasons for the same shall be recorded. a) Fine not less than Rs.5000/- b) Denial of the benefit of the performance of that Particular Paper in which the student is booked under Malpractice. of a book, manuscript, or such other material or matter to be brought into the examination hall.
+Copying or obtaining assistance from any material or matter in order to answer questions in the examinations.
+Committing any other act or omission c) Debarring the student from appearing for that particular subject in which the student is booked under Malpractice up to three more subsequent examinations.
+The MPEC shall recommend any of the III.
+1. intending to gain an advantage or favour in the examination by misleading, deceiving or inducing the examiner or officers or authorities of following punishments based on the severity of the case and the reasons for the same shall be recorded. a) Fine not less than Rs.5000/- and